 One of the ‘Most Enviable’ rooms at Abode Hotel on Canterbury High Street

-Canterbury’s most famous landmark has to be the cathedral – seat of the head of the Church of England and the scene of the infamous slaying of Thomas Becket.
-You can now stay in the grounds of the cathedral itself with the four star Canterbury Cathedral Lodge (****).
+Canterbury’s most famous landmark has to be the cathedral – seat of the head of the Church of England and the scene of the infamous slaying of Thomas Becket in 1170.
+You can stay in the grounds of the cathedral itself with the four star Canterbury Cathedral Lodge (****).
 The 35 contemporary bedrooms are bright and airy in this stylish lodge, with many of them overlooking the cathedral which was consecrated almost a thousand years ago.
-A tasty full English breakfast is served in the refectory!
+A tasty full English breakfast is served in the Cathedral refectory.

-Canterbury Cathedral Lodge – Prices from £87 per night – The Precincts, Canterbury, Kent, CT1 2EH
+Canterbury Cathedral Lodge – The Precincts, Canterbury, Kent, CT1 2EH

 View of the cathedral from one of the stylish bedrooms at Canterbury Cathedral Lodge.